tamer98/Compilation_flex_bison_recursive-descent-parser/README.md

-# Compilation_flex_bison_recursive.Descent.Parser
+# Compilation_flex_bison_recursiveDescentParser
-> The project was built in C and Flex
+> The project was built in C , Flex & Bison

 ### `Description `
 ---

-### BottomUp Version

-### TopDown Version

-> The project was built in C and Flex

-### `Description `
----
-The program writes to the output a description of the tokens it recognizes in its input.
- It will use a lexical analyzer - the function (yylex) - written by flex.
-The yylex interface will return a number indicating the type of token it found.
-In case the token has a semantic value, it will write it to the global variable yylval which will be defined as union.
+The program reads input information about departing flights.
+And prints a message comparing the number of flights departing "before noon" to the number of flights departing "after noon".
+Cargo flights are not taken into account.

 ##### `input`
 ---